ramonlas01/Programa-o-para-juristas/_chapters/ch2.md

 ---
-title: "Chapter 2: Markdown and HTML"
+(title: "Chapter 2: Markdown and HTML")

----
+Capítulo 2: Markdown e HTML

+Superada a questão do regex, o próximo tópico é absurdamente fácil.
+Esse tópico é o do "Markdown".

+Mas antes de mergulhar nessa questão, e correndo o risco de confundir muitos leitores, eu gostaria que vocês recordassem dos seus dias na faculdade de direito.
+Naquela época (e talvez ainda hoje em dia), ao ler um caso, você dispunha de uma série de canetas e pincéis marca-texto que permitiam que você rapidamente identificasse passagens importantes,  encontrasse conexões, ou então anotasse coisas importantes sobre o caso.
+Lembra-se disso?
+Você de fato *marcaria* um texto com uma espécie de *marcador*?

-Having survived regex, the next topic is absurdly easy.
+(Having survived regex, the next topic is absurdly easy.
 That topic is "Markdown".

 Before diving into Markdown, and at the risk of alienating many readers, I want to remind you of your law-school days.
 Then (and perhaps even now), when reading a case, you would have a set of highlighters and pens all aimed at allowing you to quickly identify key passages, find the holding, and otherwise annotate important things about a case.
 Remember that?
-You would actually *mark* text with a sort of *marker*?
+You would actually *mark* text with a sort of *marker*?)

+Markdown, em última análise, nada mais é do que um jeito de "marcar" textos e descrever certas coisas para um computador, para que este saiba que determinada passagem é imporante para um eventual leitor. É isso. É um jeito simples e poderoso de fazer todo tipo de marcação em textos planos a fim de deixá-los mais práticos.

 Markdown, when it gets right down to it, is just a way to "mark up" text and describe certain things to a computer, so the computer knows what is important to the eventual reader.
 That's it.
 It's a simple, powerful way of making all kinds of marks around plain text in order to make the text more usable.